50 linking words to use in academic writing

 C1

-🔹 Profile Update 🔹 I specialize in supporting high-level professionals who need to communicate clearly, confidently, and impactfully in English.
-With over a decade of experience as an English educator - and a strong background in professional communication coaching - I offer targeted support in two key areas: ✅ Interview Preparation: Master the STAR methodology to structure clear, compelling answers.
-Practice common and sector-specific interview questions, refine your language accuracy, and gain tools to manage nerves and project confidence under pressure. ✅ Presentation Coaching: Learn to organize your ideas, use powerful linking and signposting expressions, and deliver engaging presentations.
-Build clarity, fluency, and presence in your spoken English - even in high-stakes, international environments.
-Through a blend of practical language development, mindset strategies, and breathwork techniques, I help you find your natural, confident voice in English - no matter how challe...
+I specialise in supporting high level professionals who need to communicate clearly, confidently and impactfully in English.
+With over a decade of experience as an English educator and a background in professional communication coaching, I help ambitious professionals develop the language skills and confidence needed to succeed in international environments.
+I offer targeted support in three key areas: ✅ Interview Preparation Learn how to structure clear and compelling answers using the STAR method.
+Practise common and industry specific interview questions, improve your language accuracy, and develop strategies to manage nerves and present yourself with confidence under pressure. ✅ Presentation and Professional Communication Coaching Develop the skills to organise your ideas, use effective linking and signposting language, and deliver engaging presentations in English.
+Together we work on clarity, fluency and presence so you can communicate your ideas with authority in meeting...

 Mi vida antes del Covid- 19 (IMPERFECTO) A-2